 Then follow the instructions in the INSTALL file.

 In additition to the basic tutorial doc/tut.html in this distribution, there are more tutorials - together with source files - in a separate tarball (tut.tgz).

 The PicoLisp Home Page at home.picolisp.com holds further articles, examples and documentation.
 The site is powered by PicoLisp, its sources are available at wiki.tgz.

 Any feedback is welcome!
 Many concepts in the PicoLisp system are not well documented yet, and might not be obvious to a traditional Lisp programmer.
-So please don't hesitate to ask, and join our discussion in the PicoLisp Mailing List or at the IRC #picolisp channel on libera.chat, or the #picolisp:7fach.de Matrix room!
+So please don't hesitate to ask, and join our discussion in the PicoLisp Mailing List, the IRC #picolisp channel on libera.chat, or the #picolisp:7fach.de Matrix room!

 See also the Mail Archive

 (c) Software Lab.
 Alexander Burger